AlahiraJ/Flight-Ticket-Price-Prediction---Introduction-to-Deep-Learning/README.md

-# Flight-Ticket-Price-Prediction---Introduction-to-Deep-Learning
+# Flight-Ticket-Price-Prediction

-Introduction to Deep learning
+This aim of this project is to predict ticket prices of airlines